From Representational Complementarity to Dual Systems: Synergizing VLM and Vision-Only Backbones for End-to-End Driving: RQ1: Representation Analysis

 \subsection{Negative Result: Representation-only Gating is Insufficient for Reliable Sample-wise Selection}

-Before turning to complementarity (RQ2), we ask whether per-scenario selection between the VLM and ViT trajectories can be made using representation-level signals alone, without introducing an external trajectory scorer.
-Specifically, the gate takes as input (i) backbone and/or DiT features from the two branches and (ii) statistics derived from the SAE shared/unique decomposition, and outputs a binary decision indicating which branch to use.
+Before turning to RQ2, we ask whether per-scenario selection between the VLM and ViT trajectories can be made from representation-level signals alone, without introducing an external trajectory scorer.
+Specifically, the gate takes as input (i) backbone and/or decision features from the two branches and (ii) statistics derived from the SAE shared/unique decomposition, and outputs a binary decision indicating which branch to use.

 \paragraph{Rule-based gates from shared/unique energies.} We construct handcrafted rules based on the SAE additive decoder contributions (Appendix~\ref{app:gating_rules}).
 For each branch, we compute the squared-$\ell_2$ energy in the shared and unique components, $E_s$ and $E_u$, and derive indicators such as unique ratio, shared ratio, uniqueness strength, and shared-dominance.
 We evaluate four deterministic strategies that map these indicators to a signed score (positive favors VLM; negative favors ViT) and then choose the branch by thresholding it.